 Speech recognition test

 This test is similar to the pure tone test but uses words or sentences rather than tones.
-It helps the audiologist determine how well speech is heard and understood at different volumes.
+It helps the hearing health professional determine how well speech is heard and understood at different volumes.

 Bone conduction test